-Everyone across the globe loves travelling more often than not.
-Travel builds our inner beings through exploration of new cultures, places and social environs.
+Everyone across the globe loves traveling more often than not.
+Travel builds our inner beings through the exploration of new cultures, places, and social environs.
 A set of people from the society who refer to themselves as ‘Architects’ are usually ‘wired for wanderlust’.
 Whenever we travel, for leisure or business, our brains invariably function as the creative beings we tend to be and are always scanning for ideas and learning from our surroundings.
 Every place owns a significant character and peculiar identity, even if its the town next to us.
 Architects are travelers more often than tourists and experience places with a different eye and distinctive understanding.
-For us architects, countless places around the world are worthy of paying a visit, which expand new horizons of imagination and learning, and are not to miss.
+For us architects, countless places around the world are worthy of paying a visit, which expands new horizons of imagination and learning, and are not to miss.

 Sitting alongside the arrow river, is the historic gold mining settlement of Arrowtown.
 Along the 110 kilometer well thought out trail of Queenstown, this modest and charming town is just 20 minutes away.
 This delightful town of a colonial setting, offers everything for an architect from outstanding scenarios of nature to a rich heritage of historic buildings and picturesque streetscape.
 Offering information of history of this town and its heritage, The Lakes District Museum is a must visit for architects.